 - About Us

-To participate in the Pathways to Employment program, youth must be willing to:
+To participate in the Pathways to Employment program, youth must be eligible for their respective program.

 It has not gone unnoticed, and I really appreciate it.”

 That never would have happened without her.”

 If it wasn’t for her, I would not be where I am today.”

 Do I have to finish high school to participate in Pathways to Employment?